top of page

 Loon Lake, WA 99148

-While visiting with Inez McKeehen, (daughter of Archie Swope -long time post-master in Loon Lake, Gail Kreuzberger (granddaughter of Evan Morgan, owner of Morgan Park) and Agnes Grant Kemp (One time teacher at the Loon Lake school and longtime resident), Lorinda realized that we were losng the first-hand knowledge of our old-timers.
-So, instead of saying, "Someone should do something" she said "We need to start an historical society!"
+While visiting with Inez McKeehen, (daughter of Archie Swope -long time post-master in Loon Lake, Gail Kreuzberger (granddaughter of Evan Morgan, owner of Morgan Park), and Agnes Grant Kemp (One-time teacher at the Loon Lake school and longtime resident), Lorinda realized that we were losing the first-hand knowledge of our old-timers.
+So, instead of saying, "Someone should do something" she said, "We need to start a historical society!"

 A new, much larger Loon Lake grade school was in the planning stage.
 It would be built just north of the two-room brick schoolhouse.
 Lorinda worked to get the old schoolhouse, built in 1929, on the National Register of Historic Places, working with Michael Warner and SueLani Madsen, doing the paperwork needed.
 The nomination was accepted in May 1992.